 cellulose, calcium silicate, calcium stearate.

 Why the difference??
-Honestly, I've got no idea, it makes no sense to me at all as to why the Aussie formulation would require these additional ingredients.
-I urge all Aussie/NZ wellness advocates to write a letter to firstname.lastname@example.org
+Honestly, I've got no idea, it makes no sense to me at all as to why the Aussie formulation would require these additional ingredients however labeling laws may play a role in Australia with the Therapeutic Goods Administration (TGA).

-The Aussie formulation uses Cyanocobalamin (Vit.
+Both the Aussie and US formulations use Cyanocobalamin (Vit.
 B12) which is the non-activated form of B12 vs methylcobalamin which is an active/methylated version of vitamin B12.
-If you have MTHFR gene mutations (50% of the population do), the US version of the Microplex is a better fit for you and your genes as your body cannot convert synthetic vitamin B12 or folic acid into an active form that can penetrate cells and benefit the body.
+If you have MTHFR gene mutations (50% of the population do), your body cannot convert synthetic vitamin B12 or folic acid into an active form that can penetrate cells and benefit the body.

 The cyanocobalamin B12 in the Aussie version is synthesized and then metabolized by fermenting yeast during their active growth phase as part of the Glycoprotein Matrix technique doTerra use.
 This makes it more absorbable and bioavailable to the body however it is not methylated.
 B12 needs to be converted into its active form, methylcobalamin within the liver to be bioavailable and usable for the cells in your body.
 B12 is the most important nutrient required in order for our body to absorb folate.

-When it comes to Folate, the AU/NZ version uses Folinic Acid (not the same as Folic Acid) which is an activated form of folate that exists naturally and is biologically active which means it requires minimal conversion by the body to use.
-The US formula uses natural folate derived from lemon peel which also requires minimal conversion by the body to use.
+When it comes to Folate, the AU/NZ version uses 400mcg of Folinic Acid (not the same as Folic Acid) which is an activated form of folate that exists naturally and is biologically active which means it requires minimal conversion by the body to use.
+The US formula uses 400mcg of natural folate derived from lemon peel which also requires minimal conversion by the body to use.
 The best form of folate for those with MTHFR mutations is 5-MTHF or methylated folate.
 Your MTHFR mutations will determine whether you can tolerate the Lifelong Vitality Supplements.
+Severe undermethylators will likely do better on the US formula.

-If you were to use the LLV as a prenatal, please keep in mind that the US version contains 400mcg of folate vs 139mcg of folate in the AU/NZ formula.
-During pregnancy, women need to be aiming for 800mcg per day so either way, you need to be focused on gaining the extra folate needed through your diet or with an additional activated folate supplement.
+During pregnancy, women need to be aiming for at least 800mcg per day so either way, you need to be focused on gaining the extra folate needed through your diet or with an additional activated folate supplement.
 I cannot stress this enough.
+Remember that B12 and Folate work synergistically together and supplementation of one without the other or one in high doses the other in low dose can disrupt the delicate balance of these two vitamins.

 If you have low iron/ferritin levels, the amount of iron in the LLV (6mg) will be insufficient to rectify a deficiency or support a woman's needs during the first trimester of pregnancy when the placenta is being created and blood volume is significantly increased.
 Seek out a good Beef Liver supplement for high quality heme iron that the body drinks up or a naturopathic iron bisglycinate based supplement such as Thorne's Ferrasorb.